 Emily fought for control.
 "Let me get this straight.
 You're busy making a programme about haunted houses and you don't believe in ghosts?"

-Here you'll find Fiona's books and stories: an odd mix of ghosts, tentacles and good old fashioned baddies, sometimes all at once.
-Dip in below to start exploring - and thanks for dropping by.
+Hello!
+Thanks for dropping in.
+Here you'll find details of all my books and many of my short stories (an odd mix of ghosts, tentacles and good old fashioned baddies, sometimes all at once) plus the latest news, a brief introduction to myself and links to my blog.
+Dip in below to start exploring.

 Drop in for a full list of Fiona's current books, together with some of the many short stories she's had published in anthologies and magazines over the years.